• Home

 “Last week didn’t derail the rally, but it may have made it more sensitive to negative surprises in the near term,” Larkin wrote in a note.

-The negative surprise was positive news for the economy: a stellar May jobs report.
+The negative surprise was positive news for the economy: A stellar May jobs report.
 Employers added 172,000 workers, roughly double what forecasters expected, and the strength was enough to push traders to fully price a quarter-point Fed rate hike this year, according to Oxford Economics.

 That’s because a labor market that hot gives the Federal Reserve no reason to cut and some reason to hold or hike—and higher rates fall heaviest on the high-growth AI names that had led the rally.
 The May report was the first jobs data of Kevin Warsh’s tenure as Fed chair, and it makes it harder for him to appease President Donald Trump with a rate cut.
-Trump said an interview that aired Sunday on Meet the Press that the report was “great” and insisted “there’s no reason to raise interest rates,” which he said would “kill success.”
+Trump said in an interview that aired Sunday on Meet the Press that the report was “great” and insisted, “There’s no reason to raise interest rates,” which he said would “kill success.”

 Warsh, he added, should “do whatever he wants.”